 Best Marketing Podcasts for 2017

-I’m going to make the case for downloading and listening to some of my favorite podcasts, because they are an amazing way to learn and discover.
+I’m going to make the case for downloading and listening to some of my favorites, because they are an amazing way to learn and discover.
 (I will be saying nothing more about those city-based quintets of harpies.
 The Housewives are on their own.)

 First, some sexy statistics to get us in the mood.